pika-org/pika/docs/api.rst

 The CUDA support in pika relies on four major components:

-1. A pool of CUDA streams as well as cuBLAS and cuSOLVER handles.
+1. A pool of CUDA streams as well as cuBLAS and cuSOLVER handles (:cpp:class:`pika::cuda::experimental::cuda_pool`).
 These streams and handles are used in a round-robin fashion by various sender adaptors.
-2. A CUDA scheduler, in the ``std::execution`` sense.
+2. A CUDA scheduler, in the ``std::execution`` sense (:cpp:class:`pika::cuda::experimental::cuda_scheduler`).
 This uses the CUDA pool to schedule work on a GPU.
-3. Sender adaptors.
+3. Sender adaptors (:cpp:var:`pika::cuda::experimental::then_with_stream` etc.).
 A few special-purpose sender adaptors, as well as customizations of a few ``std::execution`` adaptors are provided to help schedule different types of work on a GPU.
-4. Polling of CUDA events integrated into the pika scheduling loop.
+4. Polling of CUDA events integrated into the pika scheduling loop (:cpp:class:`pika::cuda::experimental::enable_user_polling`).
 This integration is essential to avoid calling e.g. ``cudaStreamSynchronize`` on a pika task, which would block the underlying worker thread and thus block progress of other work.